subu-v/Interactive-Rating-Component/README.md

-TO VISIT THE COMPONENT, CLICK https://subhus-interactive-rating-compenent.netlify.app/
+TO VISIT THE COMPONENT WHICH IS DEPLOYED USING NETILFY, CLICK https://subhus-interactive-rating-compenent.netlify.app/